Hiring & Guide School FAQs

 *Different operations will require various other equipment based on trip type.

-The are with which you interview is typically where you’ll be working.
+The area in which you interview is typically where you’ll be working.
 OARS has several locations and there is the possibility of moving around and gaining experience in other locations after at least one season at your hiring location.
 Make sure to interview with the location where you’d like to work.
 If that location is does not accept new hires, you should expect to work at least two seasons before transferring to a new OARS outpost.

 The guiding season at OARS is at its longest from March-October, during the U.S. spring, summer, and fall.
 OARS trips with winter dates are international trips.